wangziqi2013/wangziqi2013.github.io/_posts/2019-08-29-Dynamic-Reg-Renaming-Through-VP-Registers.markdown

 renaming must happen before the issue stage in conventional schemes), while the latter only requires a physical register to be allocated at the last cycle of execution.

+The paper proposes that, instead of allocating storage and performing dependency tracking at the same time under the abstraction of physical registers, we decouple these two tasks into two separate abstractions.
+Dependency tracking is achieved with a set of new registers, called Virtual-Physical Registers (VPR), which are used as a way of tagging data-flow dependencies between instructions.
+Storage allocation is achieved using regular physical registers (PR), but instead of allocating a PR for every value producing instruction at the decode stage, we only allocate PRs before they are really needed.